 New compared to old

 Some car manufacturers are adverting model X is greener because it travels further on a litre of fuel than model Y. They do not point out that the model Y is an old model with 5 gears and the model X is a new model with 6 gears.
-The manufacturers then pretend there is a difference in the motor that saves fuel.
-Extra gears save fuel.
-If the extra gears are tuned to fit the fuel consumption test, the extra gears produce 99% of the improvement, not the engine.
+The manufacturers pretend there is a difference in the motor that saves fuel.
+The extra gears are tuned to fit the fuel consumption test and produce 99% of the improvement, not the engine.
 Do not believe a comparison unless both cars have exactly the same type of gearbox with exactly the same number of gears in the same range.

-The only time the gearbox will be different is in some types of hybrid where both the petrol engine and the electric engine drive the wheels at the same time.
+One occasion when the influence of the gearbox may be different is in some types of hybrid where both the petrol engine and the electric engine drive the wheels at the same time.

 Distance travelled on a tank of fuel